-This becomes really problematic when you forget to save a document you’ve created, or are editing, and accidentally shut Word down without saving, or delete the file.
+This becomes really problematic when you forget to save a document you’ve created, or are editing, and accidentally shut Word down without saving.
 Here, we’ll show you how to recover an unsaved Word document on Mac, and how to recover any file you think may be lost.

 But it’s not a lost cause to recover unsaved Word document Mac.
 Here are a few tips and tricks that can help.